urakubo/Dojo-standalone/README.md

 1-y.
 Download all the files on a PC with Python environment.
 Execute "python main.py" to confirm the launch of a small GUI.

 2-a.
-Download a Dojo/Mojo-style file (e.g. ).
+Download a Dojo/Mojo-style file.

 3-a.
 File -> Open Dojo folder, and specify the Dojo/Mojo-style file.